 Charges for CDW will vary across rental companies.
 Some will include CDW as standard.
 In some countries there is an additional cost for CDW.
 In the case that CDW is not provided, we can offer both CDW and SLI when you buy a Worldwide Plus policy.

 If you rent a car in a country that does not typically cover CDW automatically (such as the US), through a UK-based company or website, CDW/LDW/SLI will usually – but not always – be included as part of the hire cost, as the company will assume it is required for travellers from Europe.

-LDW is the collective name for CDW and Theft Protection (TP) which also covers the costs of replacing the car if it is stolen.
-Normally the excess on Theft Protection agreements are the same or higher than for CDW alone.
+A Loss Damage Waiver (LDW) is the collective name for CDW and Theft Protection (TP), which also covers the costs of replacing the car if it is stolen.
+Usually, the excess on Theft Protection agreements are the same or higher than for CDW alone.

-If you hire in Europe, Australia, New Zealand, Africa or most parts of the Middle and Far East, basic CDW/LDW cover will normally come as standard with a rental car or van.
-However, this will still more than likely have a large excess on it which you’ll be liable to pay in the event of an incident (that’s where out regular excess cover comes in).
-If the car hire comes with no CDW/LDW you can buy our Annual CDW Worldwide plus Excess policy from insurance4carhire.com.
+If you hire a car in Europe, Australia, New Zealand, Africa or many parts of Asia, basic LDW cover will normally come as standard with a rental car or van.
+However, you will likely have to pay a large excess in the event of theft or damage - so please check your documentation carefully.
+If the car hire does not include LDW, you can get cover on our Worldwide Plus policy.

 If you are involved in a car accident with a third party, supplemental liability insurance (SLI) insures you against any claims made by the third party to cover the cost of any damage to their car or injuries that they sustain.